Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 4 slide

-EQUATORIAL FORESTS A characteristic feature of the continent is the presence of impenetrable evergreen equatorial forests.
-They are distinguished by exceptional density, shade, richness and diversity of species composition, abundance of vines and epiphytes.
+EQUATORIAL FORESTS Characteristic feature continent - the presence of impenetrable evergreens equatorial forests.
+They are characterized by exceptional density, shade, richness and variety. species composition, an abundance of vines and epiphytes.
 The tree crowns completely hide what is happening on the ground (view from an airplane).
 The equatorial Amazon forests are one of the longest in the world.
 The road is in the Amazonian lowland, almost the entire space is occupied by endless jungle.

 5 slide